niuware/instpector/README.md

 # Instpector

 A simple Instagram's web API library written in Python.
-Login with your web user and password and you are ready to go.
 No selenium or webdriver required.

 # Installation